MSc Pharmaceutical Technology and Quality Assurance / Course details

 Course description

-This three-year part-time course allows you to choose from a range of optional units to enable you to develop in your chosen field of interest.
-Some units allow you to learn alongside students from other healthcare disciplines.
+The PGCert gives an overall background to all areas of pharmacy technical services.
+In the second year of the programme you choose from a range of optional units to enable you to develop in your chosen field of interest.

-Some of the topics covered by the course are radiopharmacy, aseptics, production, quality control, role of the qualified person, medical gas testing and clinical trials.
+Some of the topics covered by the course are quality assurance, radiopharmacy, aseptics, production, quality control, role of the qualified person, medical gas testing and clinical trials.

 You will learn from experts from the NHS and industry, who deliver lectures and workshops as part of the course.